fortify/sample-parser/README.md

 - Sample parser plugin implements `com.fortify.plugin.spi.ParserPlugin`

 ## Plugin requirements
-- Plugin have to be a single library (JAR)
+- Plugin has to be a single Java library (JAR)
-- All plugin dependencies have to be extracted and packed inside Plugin JAR
+- All plugin dependencies have to be extracted and packed inside Plugin JAR as individual classes.
+Including other JARs inside plugin JAR fiel is not supported.
 - Plugin has to implement one and only one of service provider interfaces in plugin-api/com.fortify.plugin.spi
  - Plugin API v1.0 supports only ParserPlugin
  - Plugin has to declare SPI implementation in `META-INF/services`; for parser plugin implementation it would be a `com.fortify.plugin.spi.ParserPlugin` file containing declaration of class which implements `com.fortify.plugin.spi.ParserPlugin`